 - What directions for future research are the most interesting or promising?

 - What kind of impact has feminist scholarship made on this field?
 What scholarship in Women's Studies might be pertinent to this field?

-You should come away from this experience with a feeling of accomplishment and confidence that you understand the fields you have studied and could explain them to others, develop syllabi for courses about them, and pursue interdisciplinary research in both History and WS.
+Students should come away from this experience with a feeling of accomplishment and confidence that they understand the fields they have studied and could explain them to others, develop syllabi for courses about them, and pursue research in them.